 Dissensions and factions cause division within the body.
 And the New Testament writers warn over and over against those who cause division.
-Division within the body of Christ can take many forms: doctrinal disputes; polity disputes; disagreement over mission; changing long standing traditions; to simple discontent over insignificant issues.
+Division within the body of Christ can take many forms: doctrinal disputes; polity disputes; disagreement over mission; changing long-standing traditions; or simple discontent over insignificant issues.
 Sometimes these disputes are necessary to maintain the integrity of the body.
-But too often the debate is over disputable things that don’t really matter.
+But too often, the debate is over disputable things that don’t really matter.
 And the debate can cause division within the body, hindering it from accomplishing the mission God has given them.

 Fruit of the Spirit